 You’ll want your microphones to be close enough to the subject of the scene to catch the audio easily without causing any crowding.
 Microphones should be kept just off to the side of the camera view.

-Since you're making an announcement video, you'll probably want your viewers to actually be able to hear the announcements clearly.
+Since you’re making an announcement video, you’ll probably want your viewers actually to be able to hear the announcements.
 While most cameras do have an audio aspect to them, they may not capture the audio as clearly as they do with the video itself.

-To help cover for this, you may want to use microphones to help the voice of your subject carry as well as an audio recorder that will be able to capture the sound in a clear and crisp way.
+To help cover for this, you may want to use microphones to improve the voice of your subject carry as well as an audio recorder that will be able to capture the sound brightly and crisply.

-The audio recorder will be important because the camera by itself may not pick up the sound in as clean a way.
+The audio recorder will be necessary because the camera by itself may not pick up the sound in as clean a manner as you would want.
 If the camera is usually fully capable of picking up the sound, then the audio recorder will provide great backup just in case something goes wrong.
 If not, you will be able to exchange the audio caught by the camera with that from the audio recorder as part of the editing process.
 That way, your video will not only look great but sound great as well.

 Final Thoughts On How To Make Church Video Announcements

-Once you have all your supplies, it's time to move on to actually making the video.
-Start by writing down the announcements you want to make and follow it up with brainstorming some ideas about how those messages can be portrayed in a memorable and exciting way.
+Once you have all your supplies, it’s time to move on to making the video.
+Start by writing down the announcements you want to make and follow it up by brainstorming some ideas about how those messages can be portrayed memorably and excitingly.

 If you need to, write out a script for the individuals who will be performing in the video and allow them to practice and memorize it.
 This will be important for allowing the dialogue to sound natural.